Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Experiments and Results

 For \textit{Gene Description Facts} and \textit{Clinical Trial Outcomes}, we also construct \textit{Evidence Annotations} datasets to evaluate the alignment of \acrshort{ours} explanations with expert reasoning.
-Specifically, we look at the strength of relationship between \acrshort{ours} Shapley values and GPT-4 \cite{achiam2023gpt} binary annotations of whether each piece of explanatory evidence is relevant or irrelevant to the query.
-We validate GPT-4 annotations against human drug discovery expert annotations.
+We look at the strength of relationship between \acrshort{ours} Shapley values and GPT-4 \cite{achiam2023gpt} binary annotations of whether each piece of explanatory evidence is relevant or irrelevant to the query.
+We validate GPT-4 annotations against human expert annotations.
+More detailed usability testing of \acrshort{ours} Shapley values is left to future work.

-Given their greater orthogonality to the \acrshort{ours} training objective, we choose to focus on \textit{Gene Description Facts} and \textit{Clinical Trial Outcomes} in the main text, and include a complete set of results on \textit{Held-out Biomedical Literature} in Appendix \ref{appendix-bml} (Table \ref{literature-table}).
-In short, on \textit{Held-out Biomedical Literature}, \acrshort{ours} outperformed all baselines.
-We found \acrshort{ours} is able to leverage retrieved literature that it was not trained on, further improving performance.